iamnopkm/Jumpking-Remake/README.md

 ![image](https://github.com/iamnopkm/Jumpking-Remake/blob/main/Jump%20King/imgassetforgit/Screenshot%202024-01-17%20223159.png)

+## Contributors
+The list of contributors can be found at [here](https://github.com/quan525/JumpKingFromPhuc)

 ## Note
 The game is make in Unity version !!!! - > 2022.3.10f1
 So becareful if you use our project for your own experiment!!!